emilosman/rssr/README.md

 <img width="435" height="239" alt="bookmarks" src="https://github.com/user-attachments/assets/5cc7d9ca-f59d-4806-b25a-0e2e809a9dd4" />

-## Usage help
+## Help
-- Use arrow keys or Vim-style shortcuts to navigate
 - Press `?` for full keyboard shortcut help

 ## Requirements
 - [_Go_ should be installed on the system to build and install the app](https://go.dev/dl/)
 - Binaries will be available in the near future for more convenient installs
+- Linux, MacOS, and Windows is supported

 ## Installation
 ```bash